 Serialization is an important feature of Java; one that could be used in a future project.
-Carefully inspect how it works and the documentation comments included in the code.
+Carefully inspect how it works in this lab and the documentation comments included in the code.

-- 1. Download the Lab4-eclipse.zip project archive from the class website.
-Import the project into your Eclipse workspace using the slides from Lab #2.
-You will submit the modified project archive when you are finished. - 2.
-ObjectOutputStream and ObjectInputStream can be used to write and read objects to and from streams.
-Combined with FileOutputStream and FiletInputStream, we can use these classes to write and read objects to and from binary files.
-Which interface must be implemented by the Place class whose objects we want to write and read?
-Answer this question by adding a comment in the class comment block for Place. - 3.
-Add the interface you chose to the declaration of the Place class.
-The declaration should have the following form where interface is the name of the interface you determined from Step 2.
+1. Download the Lab4-eclipse.zip project archive from the class website.
+Import the project into your Eclipse workspace using the slides from Lab 2.
+You will submit the modified project archive when you are finished.

+2. ObjectOutputStream and ObjectInputStream can be used to write and read objects to and from streams.
+Combined with FileOutputStream and FileInputStream, we can use these classes to write and read objects to and from binary files.
+Which interface must be implemented by the Paper class whose objects we want to write and read?
+Answer this question by adding a comment in the class comment block for Paper.

+3. Add the interface you chose to the declaration of the Paper class.
+The declaration should have the following form public class Paper implements interface, Comparable<Paper> where interface is the name of the interface you determined from Step 2.